Seagate/cortx-experiments/consul/docs/consulUserGuide.md

 	* Prefix is a lock(or semaphore) which is writable area
 	* Child-process is something which gets invoked when lock gets acquired.
 	* i.e. consul lock sem1 pwd
+		* whenever anyone will try to acquire sem1 lock, then one has to wait for termination of child process (pwd in this case).

 ## Multi Node Cluster Setup
 * On the first node (N1) install consul and run consul with the following command-